mami-project/pathspider/README.md

 Print all available options with `pathspider -h`

-Running a standalone measurement using BitTorrent DHT as address source:
+Running a standalone measurement of 1000 IPv4 addresses using BitTorrent DHT as address source:
 ```
 pathspider --mode standalone --resolver-btdht --count 1000
 ```